 The Global Castings Industry

-There are around 450 foundries in the UK.
+In the UK there are around 400 foundries in the UK.
 They are located in all parts of the UK, with the main concentrations in the Midlands and South Yorkshire (Sheffield) area.
 All the UK foundries are listed in the Foundry Yearbook and Casting Buyers Directory, available from ICME: see the Yearbook.

 What is Casting?

-Casting is a manufacturing process in which molten metal is poured into a mould cavity, allowed to cool and solidify within the mould, and then the mould is removed to leave the metal casting.
-Casting can be used to make parts of complex shapes that would be difficult or uneconomic to make by other methods (such as forging, assembling components or cutting from solid material).
+Made by pouring molten metal into a mould, Castings can be used to make parts of complex shapes that would be difficult or uneconomic to make by other methods (such as forging, assembling components or cutting from solid material).

 Castings processes may be sub-divided into processes in which the mould is destroyed as part of the process and those in which the mould may be re-used (termed die-casting).